 ABSTRACT

-In the present paper, the time series analysis of Soybean production in some selected states of India has been carried out by fitting statistical models, viz. linear, exponential, Quadratic and cubic models.
-The secondary time series data on the production of soybean have been utilized for the analysis.
+Soybean (Glycine max L.) is economically the most important bean in the world, providing vegetable protein for humans.
+The present research presents a time series analysis of soybean production in some selected Indian states using statistical models such as linear, exponential, quadratic, and cubic.
+The research was conducted using secondary time series data on soybean production.
 The trend values have been evaluated by fitting the concerned models, and the validity of the models has been tested by using the Chi-square (χ2) test statistic.
-Moreover, the coefficient of determination (R2), root mean square error (RMSE), and relative mean absolute percentage error (RMAPE) have been computed to reveal the suitability of the concerned models for exploring the trend patterns of soybean production in the concerned states of India.
+Furthermore, the coefficient of determination (R2), root mean square error (RMSE), and relative mean absolute percentage error (RMAPE) have been computed to indicate the adequacy of the models for examining the trend patterns of soybean production in the concerned states of India.

 Keywords: Time series, Linear model, Exponential model, Quadratic model, Cubic model, Chi-square test, Coefficient of determination.